Regulation of Care

 A registered person must notify the Commission of such incidents,

-accidents or other events that have posed or may pose a risk of harm to care
+accidents or other events that have posed or may pose a risk of harm to service

 specify.